myschaller/gentoo-install/README.md

 * Set the execution flag for the script `chmod 755 /tmp/gentoo-install.sh`
 * Adjust the settings to your needs in the configuration section `nano -w /tmp/gentoo-install.sh`
 * Run the script `/tmp/gentoo-install.sh`
 * Based on the specs of the maschine wait several hours ;-) The script automatically boots into the new system.
-The password set for root is "Hello."
+The password set for root is "*Hello.*"